Skip to main content

 • Clear the Activation Lock state remotely

 End users can enable Activation Lock when signing into Find My iPhone/iPad on the device with their Apple ID credentials.
-However, this ability is automatically disabled if the device is supervised at the time of enrollment.
+This ability is disabled by default if the device is supervised at the time of enrollment.

-To allow end users to enable Activation Lock with Find My iPhone:
+To allow end users to enable Activation Lock with Find My:

 1. Go to Manage > Settings